LIKE THE MAGI, WE SEEK THE KING OF KINGS WITH ALL OUR HEARTS

 “I love those who love Me, and those who seek Me find Me.”Proverbs 8:17 –

 Are you seeking God?
 What does it truly mean to seek God?
-Our Lord promises that you will find Him if you search for Him with your heart (Jeremiah 29:13).
+Our Lord promises that you will find Him if you search for Him with all your heart (Jeremiah 29:13).
 Our lives as believers are to be characterized by this search.
 It is to become our goal, our prize, our heart’s desire.
 It should permeate all we do.

 God wants to reveal Himself to us.
 Yet it takes open eyes and open hearts.
 To come to a deeper knowledge of the Almighty One… into a more intimate relationship with Him… should be one’s life purpose.
 It is what will give meaning to life.
 Yet too often life offers distractions, worries, busyness that keeps us from pursuing our God.